Suite 3, Ground Floor, The Gateway,

 312 St Kilda Road, Southbank, VIC, 3006

 There are four ligaments in the knee: anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL) and lateral collateral ligament (LCL).
-These ligaments, in conjunction with muscle activation, stabilise the knee and limit excessive ranges of motion.
+These ligaments, alongside active muscle engagement, stabilise the knee and limit excessive ranges of motion.

-Ligamentous injuries may occur when high levels of torsional force are exerted through the knee joint which may cause the ligaments to stretch or rupture.
+High torsional force through the knee joint may stretch or rupture these ligaments.
 Symptoms usually include swelling (immediate or delayed), bruising, pain and reduced ability to weight bear.

-In severe cases, surgery to repair the ligament is indicated which is followed by an extensive rehabilitation programme to assist you in your return to sport.
-However, most of these injuries can be managed with physiotherapy alone which will include some manual therapy but predominantly a clear exercise programme; with the aim of then reaching your goal.
+In severe cases, surgeons may recommend ligament repair, followed by an extensive rehab programme to assist you in your return to sport.
+However, physiotherapy alone can often manage most of these injuries.
+This will include manual therapy, but mainly focus on a structured exercise programme to help you achieve your goals.

 The knee has two moon shaped cartilaginous structures residing between the shinbone (tibia) and the thigh bone (femur).
 These structures are called the menisci.
 The menisci help to cushion the knee and act as shock absorbers.

-Symptoms of a meniscus injury may include pain, minimal swelling, locking of the knee, difficulty weight bearing and clicking.
-Most of the time meniscal injuries can be managed with physiotherapy involving soft tissue work, joint techniques and a functional strengthening rehab programme.
-In severe cases, further investigation and surgery may be indicated and your sports physiotherapists can guide you accordingly.
+Symptoms may include pain, minimal swelling, locking, clicking, and difficulty weight bearing.
+Physiotherapy can often treat meniscal injuries through soft tissue work, joint mobilisation, and functional strengthening.
+In severe cases, further investigation or surgery might be necessary, and your physiotherapist will guide you accordingly.

 The Patella is the kneecap.
 It sits in a bony groove of the thigh bone (femur) and within the quadriceps’ tendon.
 This makes the patella highly mobile within the joint and at risk of dislocation (abnormal separation of the joint) or subluxation (partial dislocation).